Most of our muscles are temporarily immobile when we sleep, and we can’t move except for a small amount of twitching.

 According to Sleep Medicine, there’s an 81% chance for older men to eventually develop Parkinson’s or dementia after being diagnosed with REM sleep behavior disorder.

-REM sleep behavior disorder occurs when the body’s unable to induce skeletal muscle atonia.
-This means that the body paralysis associated with REM sleep doesn’t happen.
+REM sleep behavior disorder occurs when the body is unable to induce skeletal muscle atonia.
+This means the body paralysis associated with REM sleep doesn’t happen.

 Failure to induce atonia is related to a dysfunctional subcoeruleus complex, a cell population in the pontine tegmentum.
-That part of the brain plays an important role in movement and sleep-wake regulation.
+That part of the brain plays a vital role in movement and sleep-wake regulation.

 Given that what prohibits atonia is brain cell dysfunction, it’s no surprise that people with REM sleep behavior disorder are often exposed to environments or engage in behaviors where brain damage is a risk, such as the following:

-Medically-induced REM sleep behavior disorder is common in younger patients under the age of 40 that take anti-depressants.
-Researchers have theorized that it’s not the anti-depressants that cause REM sleep behavior disorder.
+Medically-induced REM sleep behavior disorder is common in patients under the age of 40 who take anti-depressants.
+Researchers have theorized that anti-depressants don’t cause REM sleep behavior disorder.